martinjos/rb3_driver/README.md

 actual velocity.
 This is an unavoidable limitation of the keytar's USB packet format.

-The sequencer control buttons, and LED output are so far not implemented.
+LED output is so far not implemented.

 License